x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-modern-hybrid-public-folders.md

 These users will keep getting credential prompts after public folder mailbox access is configured.
 Use one of the following solutions for such users before enabling public folder access:

-1) Link the EXO only mailboxes, listed in step above, to On-Premises users by using the Knowledge Base article [Exchange Online users can't access legacy on-premises public folders](https://support.microsoft.com/help/3106618).
+1. Link the Exchange Online only mailboxes listed in the previous step to on-premises users as described in [Exchange Online users can't access legacy on-premises public folders](https://support.microsoft.com/help/3106618).

 2) Use steps provided in [Controlled Connections to Public Folders](https://aka.ms/ControlPF) to enable public folder access only to mailboxes that have linked users at On-Premises.